Conduct Council Procedures

 t.
 A determination of responsibility and recommendation of sanctions will be submitted to the Office of Student Conduct for approval.
 The Office will send the outcome letter to the respondent with the findings.
 This outcome letter will be placed in the respondent's conduct file and made available to the student respondent.

 u.
-The outcome of the conduct hearing may be appealed under the criteria listed in APPEALS Part 37 of this Code.
+The outcome of the conduct hearing may be appealed under the criteria listed in Part 21 of this Code.

 - Phone: (323) 259-2969